“Insulin Resistance” has become somewhat of a buzzword.

 The most effective way to treat insulin resistance is by making healthy lifestyle changes.
 These changes include:

-Eating Healthy –
+Eating Healthily –

 This does not mean you have to eat salad 3 times a day.
 It is all about following a balanced, healthy eating plan that is sustainable in the long run.

 A great example of such an eating plan is the Manna Diet which is available as a FREE downloadable eBook.
+It offers great recipes, tips to make healthy eating easier, and most importantly shows how to eat great food without the bad stuff in it!

 There are countless different exercise routines.
 And everybody prefers a different one.
 The main thing is to find an exercise that you enjoy so that you don’t quit after the first week.